-- Purchasing Management Association of Canada. - Mount Royal University Graduates of RDC's Business Administration diploma with a major in Accounting, Financial Services, General or Marketing can transfer into the Bachelor of Business Administration with a major in General Management.
-Years three and four of the BBA degree are completed at RDC. - Athabasca University Bachelor of Management (Post Diploma): Graduates of RDC Business Administration Diploma Program receive up to 60 credits towards the degree program.
+- Purchasing Management Association of Canada. - Mount Royal University Graduates of RDC's Business Administration diploma with a major in Accounting, Financial Services, General Management, Human Resources or Marketing can transfer into the Bachelor of Business Administration with a major in General Management.
+Years three and four of the BBA degree are completed at RDC with a minimum of 20 courses and 60 credits. - Athabasca University Bachelor of Management (Post Diploma): Graduates of RDC Business Administration Diploma Program receive up to 60 credits towards the degree program.
 Students may complete the program in one year of full-time study or may progress at their own pace on a part-time basis.

 - Athabasca University Bachelor of Commerce (Post Diploma): Students with approved two-year college diplomas in business or a closely related field will receive a block transfer award of 60 credits towards the first two years of the Bachelor of Commerce (Post Diploma) General Degree. - University of Lethbridge Business Administration Diploma graduates may complete the Post-Diploma Bachelor of Management Degree which is offered in Calgary, Edmonton and Lethbridge.
-A 3.0 GPA is required for admission. - Okanagan College Business Administration Diploma graduates will receive 2 years of credit toward the 4 Year Bachelor of Business Administration Degree. - NAIT, SAIT, Grant MacEwan University, Mount Royal University Business Administration graduates may receive up to two years of credit towards the Bachelor of Applied Business Administration Degree.
+A 3.0 GPA is required for admission. - Okanagan College Business Administration Diploma graduates will receive 2 years of credit toward the 4 Year Bachelor of Business Administration Degree. - NAIT, SAIT, Grant MacEwan University, Mount Royal University

+Business Administration graduates may receive up to two years of credit towards the Bachelor of Applied Business Administration Degree.